pb1999/Portfolio_Optimization/README.md

   ```
+### Model Architecture:

-#### As far as the model is concerned, I will be using a stacked LSTM model comprised of one input layer, three LSTM layers and an output layer (which will be a dense layer with only one output).
+#### I will be using a stacked LSTM model comprised of one input layer, three LSTM layers and an output layer (which will be a dense layer with only one output).
 The first LSTM layer will have 50 units and the second and third will have 30 units.
 For both the first and the second layers ```return_sequences=True ``` because we want the internal state of the previous layer to pass onto the next layers.
 Also, I will be using a 20% dropout rate so that the model focuses on more recent data.

 ```python